-The IPSO Alliance hosts an annual competition – the IPSO CHALLENGE – to encourage innovation around IP-enabled smart objects for the Internet of Things.
+The IPSO Alliance hosts its 3rd annual competition to encourage innovation around IP-enabled smart objects for the Internet of Things.

 1st Place "CenLab" by Centero